DevExpress/AjaxControlToolkit/AjaxControlToolkit/Scripts/README.txt

-﻿Web Essentials is used for script minification on save
+﻿Bundler & Minifier extension is used for script minification on save